TotallyInformation/web-components/README.md

 /path/to/totallyinformation/web-components/vscode-descriptors/ti-web-components.html-data.json
 ```

 </details>

 ### Demos

-All of the components have demo web pages in `tests`.
-There is a built-in Node.js mini web server.
-Running the npm script `tests` will start the server on port 8080.
-Opening `http://127.0.0.1:8080` or `http://127.0.0.1:8080/list.html` will give a list of all available demos.
+To see the web components in action, go to [`https://wc.totallyinformation.net`](https://wc.totallyinformation.net).

+Alternatively, there is a built-in Node.js mini web server.
+Running the npm script `npm run tests` will start the server on port `8788`.
+Opening `http://127.0.0.1:8788` in your browser will give a list of all available demos and links to documentation and source code.
+Note that the mini-server has to download the Cloudflare `wrangler` server, you will be asked if you wish to continue.

 ## Components